 - Special Fee:

-Course DescriptionProvides familiarization with communication styles, customs, language and behavior patterns of various cultures, ethnic groups and non-traditional populations as employed by and encountered by the fire service and other emergency service professions.
-Audit available.
+Course DescriptionProvides familiarization with communication styles, customs, language, and behavior patterns of various cultures, ethnic groups, and non-traditional populations as employed by and encountered by the fire service and other emergency service professions.
+Prerequisites: WR 121 and MTH 65.

 Addendum to Course Description

 This course is a core requirement for the AAS degree in Fire Protection and is transferable to Eastern Oregon University and Western Oregon University for the Fire Service Administration program.

 • Identify effective recruitment, retention, and promotion strategies